 Aspen Trees the NameThis tree is commonly known as Aspen, but several naming variations exist, such as quaking aspen, trembling aspen, mountain or golden aspen, trembling poplar, and American aspen.
 The name Aspen is from the Old English word aespa, which means “shaking tree.”
 Aspen trees are rich with beauty.
 They bear a lovely smooth whitish bark marked by thick black horizontal scars and prominent black knots.
 The leaves are nearly round and about 1.5” - 2” in diameter.
 When the wind blows through aspen trees, marvelous quaking or trembling sounds can be heard.
 In the fall, the leaves of these deciduous trees turn a striking golden yellow with hues of red and orange.
 Providing a stark contrast to their white trunks and surrounding mountainscapes.
 They are truly a sight to behold and are a favorite subject for artists of various mediums.

 Experiencing the Golden GlowHiking, biking, riding your horse, taking a scenic train ride, or a mountain drive, however you travel through the golden autumn aspen groves, will result in a memorable experience.
 If you find groves of aspen trees in full-color bloom, you will most likely experience the transformative golden aurora.
-You will be engulfed by a thick, radiant golden glow.
+A thick, radiant golden glow will engulf you.
 A precious place that you don't want to leave.
 If your luck continues and the trees begin to quake, quiver, or tremble.
 The golden space you are in will increase in intensity, with twinkling golden falling leaves that scatter about the undergrowth and mark your trail ahead.

 Taking in Aspen Trees of Colorado